 We have experience of acting for individuals seeking to protect their identity in criminal investigations and our specialist team can assist in advising about the merits of your case.
 Equally we have experience acting for publishers and can assist in advising you about any reporting of criminal investigations.
 The Hamlins Media Disputes team has considerable expertise in taking legal action under privacy and data protection laws.
 If you would like to find out more about how Hamlins can help you, please get in touch.

-In October 2022, it was reported that this player has now been charged with attempted rape, engaging in controlling and coercive behaviour, and assault occasioning actual bodily harm.
-A trial is set for November 2023.
+In October 2022, it was reported that this player had been charged with attempted rape, engaging in controlling and coercive behaviour, and assault occasioning actual bodily harm.
+A trial was set for November 2023.
+In February 2023, the CPS announced its decision to discontinue prosecution and the player will no longer face criminal proceedings.